Deadlock (band): Early days (1997–2001)

-Formed in 1997 as a hardcore band by vocalist Johannes Prem, guitarist Sebastian Reichl, and drummer Tobias Graf, they released the 7" vinyl Deadlock in 1999.
-After this came the EP I'll Wake You, When Spring Awakes in 2000.
+Vocalist Johannes Prem, guitarist Sebastian Reichl, and drummer Tobias Graf formed Deadlock in 1997 as a hardcore band.
+They released the 7" vinyl Deadlock in 1999.
+They released the EP I'll Wake You, When Spring Awakes in 2000.

 The Arrival and Earth.
 Revolt (2002–2006)

-2002 saw the release of their first album, The Arrival.
+In 2002, they released their first album, The Arrival.
 The album featured keyboards, orchestral elements and guest clean vocals from Sabine Scherer.

 Their second album, Earth.
-Revolt was released in 2005.
-The band had expanded from a quartet to a six-piece with new guitarist Gert Rymen and clean vocalist Sabine Scherer now a full-time member of the band.
-The album featured a cleaner, more technical style and again employed clean vocals by Sabine Scherer.
+Revolt, was released in 2005.
+The band had expanded to a six-piece with guitarist Gert Rymen and clean vocalist Sabine Scherer now a full-time member.
+The album featured a cleaner, more technical style and employed clean vocals by Scherer.

 Wolves and Manifesto (2007–2009)

 Their third album, Wolves, was released in 2007, and featured prominently electronic and trance influences.
-The track "Code of Honor" was turned into their first music video.
-They launched a tour in support of "Wolves" through Europe alongside Neaera and Maintain.
+They shot their first video, for the track "Code of Honor".
+They toured Europe in support of Wolves alongside Neaera and Maintain.

 Their fourth album, Manifesto, was released in November 2008.
 (January 2009 in North America) The song "Deathrace" features rapping, while the song "Dying Breed" features clean vocals from former Scar Symmetry vocalist Christian Älvestam, and the song "Fire At Will" has a saxophone solo.
-It also includes a cover of The Sisters of Mercy's "Temple of Love".
-The track "The Brave/Agony Applause" is the first single of the album and has a music video.
-They promoted "Manifesto" by playing one new song of the album each day on their MySpace until its European release.
+It includes a cover of The Sisters of Mercy's "Temple of Love".
+The track "The Brave/Agony Applause" was the album's first single and had a music video.
+They promoted Manifesto by playing one new song of the album each day on their MySpace until its European release.

-Deadlock announced on a MySpace bulletin on December 12, 2008 that they had parted ways with Thomas Huschka (bassist), citing "musical and personal differences".
+Deadlock announced on a MySpace bulletin on December 12, 2008, that they had parted ways with bassist Thomas Huschka, citing "musical and personal differences".
 On May 7, 2009, they announced John Gahlert as their new bassist.

 Bizarro World (2010–2011)

-Deadlock released their 5th album Bizarro World in February 2011.
+Deadlock released their fifth album, Bizarro World, in February 2011.

-On 2010, Sabine Scherer was guest vocalist and Sebastian Reichl was guest guitarist in the album Invictus by the German band Heaven Shall Burn in the song "Given in Death".
+On 2010, Scherer was guest vocalist and Sebastian Reichl was guest guitarist in the album Invictus by the German band Heaven Shall Burn in the song "Given in Death".